sveronneau/gcp-mig-lb/README.md

 You can easily see this in action by going into (Compute Engine / Instance groups / apache-rmig ) and select one of the instance and delete it.
 You'll see a new one taking its place automatically.

 # Testing Auto-Scaling
 The stress tool as been installed in the golden image we've baked.
-To stress an instance and trigger auto-scaling, go into (Compute Engine / Instance groups / apache-rmig ) and click SSH under the Connect option of the instance of your chosing to go in.
+To stress an instance and trigger auto-scaling, go into (Compute Engine / Instance groups / apache-rmig ) and click SSH under the Connect option of the instance of your choosing to go in.
 Once you are inside the instance, just run (stress -c 4) and CPU utilization will spike to 100% on that instance and will trigger auto-scaling after a minute.
 When you terminate the stress tool, the scale-down process can take up to 10 minutes.

 # Cleanup
 1) terraform destroy